ga-wdi-boston/js-dom-assessment/diagnostic.md

 ## Question 2

-Using the diagram in the `README` file, what are two ways you could return ALL list items (`li`) using jQuery?
+Using the diagram in the `README` file, what are two ways you could return ALLlist items (`li`) using jQuery?
 This is intentionally vague.
 (Assume starting at the `OL` DOM node).

 <!-- your answer starts here -->